 To be a productivity app, it must save you time.
 Integrations automate data into and out of your visitor check-in app.

 Directory services integrations are key.
 This will automatically ensure the correct members are available to be notified.
-So ensure your selected app plays well with Active Directory and Azure AD?
+So ensure your selected app plays well with Active Directory, Azure AD and Google's G Suite?
 Or, for coworking spaces, looks for the ability to sync with member databases like essensys Operate, OfficeRnD, Cobot and Satellite Deskworks?

 Will it integrate with Zapier, and provide almost unlimited functionality?
-Will the system provide any version of notification used by employees or community members: voice call, text message, email and Slack notifications?
+Will the system provide any version of notification used by employees or community members: voice call, text message, email, Microsoft Teams, Google Hangouts Chat and Slack notifications?
 If you have systems already in place, you don’t want to have to change your systems to accommodate your software.
 The selected software solution should accommodate your existing system, not the other way around.

 There are three cost components to a visitor management system.